OWASP/www-chapter-lahore/README.md

 We welcome all Pakistanis to join us and share the knowledge, skills, ideas related to OWASP Lahore Project to make it successful 🙂

-Feel free to reach out [Abdullah Ramzan](mailto:abdullah.ramzan@owasp.org) in case you have any questions/suggestions.
+Feel free to reach out [Abdullah Ramzan](mailto:abdullah.ramzan@owasp.org) & [SYED ASAD RAZA](mailto:syedasad.raza@owasp.org) in case you have any questions/suggestions.